-A crawler trap is an issue with a website that results in crawlers discovering a never-ending number of new links while navigating from page to page following each found link.
+A crawler trap is an issue with a website that results in crawlers discovering a never-ending number of new links while navigating from page to page as it follows each new link.
 Below are three common examples:

 Our crawler attempts to detect traps like these by looking for characteristic patterns in a link’s URL structure and the overall structure of the website.
-The algorithm is designed to identify as many crawler traps as possible and at the same time not classify legitimate links as traps.
+The algorithm is designed to identify as many crawler traps as possible, while not classifying legitimate links as traps.
 If you think a link was mistakenly flagged, please get in touch to let us know.

 In general, there are good reasons for avoiding crawler traps:

 It’s always best to resolve crawler traps by making changes to the website’s code.
 If that’s not possible or too cumbersome, you can instead block the trap URLs in the website’s robots.txt file.
 For instance, if your online store uses query parameters named “category” and “color” for filtering (as in https://example.com/products?category=shoes&color=black), you can instruct crawlers to ignore filter links with the following robots.txt instructions: